cs123tas/final-stencil/README.md

 interesting papers and general resources.
 Take a look at the CS1230 Youtube channel for inspiration.
 There are great examples of really good final projects from past years.
 There are also amazing projects on Shadertoy that implement cool features.
-Also, (do not) ask the TAs about VR/AR projects (for this year only)!
+Also, ask the TAs about VR/AR projects!
 - Form groups of two or three.
 Discuss your ideas for potential themes / features that you’d like to implement.
 Try to find teammates that are interested in the same theme as you!